kswain1/a-z_upload/README.md

 /login/

 ## Defintion
-- User is able to login into the profile
+- User is able to login into the profile.
 - This user is connected to their organization, and players that they are keeping track off. -> "Incorrect" - Kehlin
-- The login uses get function to retreive relevant athlete's data
+- The login uses get function to retreive relevant athlete's data.
-- the login uses post function to access key information of the user logining
+- the login uses post function to access key information of the user logining.

 ## Access the Trainer's Page
-- Get function is used to retrieve information about the trainer
+- Get function is used to retrieve information about the trainer.
-- If trainer is not available, user will be retunred to the login page
+- If trainer is not available, user will be retunred to the login page.

 ## Player
-- Returns the player's data including their name, the team they are on, their team id, and their age
+- Returns the player's data including their name, the team they are on, their team id, and their age.